User Story: ShoreZone and Archaeology in Southeast Alaska

 Pre-planning surveys and site visits are a couple of the main uses of ShoreZone.
 It allows scientists, recreationalists and response planners to “visit” an areas coastline via photo and video before ever setting foot (or kayak) there.
 Identifying landing areas, plotting safe harborage locations and searching for other desired coastal attributes can all be done using ShoreZone….and sometimes you can find much more.

 The accompanying photo is just such an example.
 Shown in this actual ShoreZone survey photo are numerous historical stone fish traps and weirs (highlighted by added arrows).
 “If we had not known about it from using ShoreZone, we might have passed by at a high tide and not know it was used in the past as an active native fishing location”, says Richards when describing the photo.

 Once the site was identified via the ShoreZone photo an exact location was pinpointed with the attached geo-referenced coordinates.
-During the ensuing visit to this archeological site, in addition to the visible stone weirs and traps, the team was also lucky enough to find a stake from a stake weir that was pulled for carbon dating and found to be between 540-650 years old.
+During the ensuing visit to this archeological site, in addition to the visible stone weirs and traps, the team was also lucky enough to find a stake from a wooden stake weir that was pulled for carbon dating and found to be around 1470 years old.

 This research team was made aware of ShoreZone after a presentation at the Discovery Center in Ketchikan.
 “The Center director had seen the presentation and thought Martin might find the site useful in our investigations” recalls Dave, “It has been that for sure”.

 If your organization, agency, department or school would like to take part in a ShoreZone presentation or workshop please contact Darren Stewart at The Nature Conservancy, 907-865-5711.